exercism/python/exercises/practice/leap/.approaches/introduction.md

 Add a day to February 28th for the year and see if the new day is the 29th.
 For more information, see the [`datetime` addition approach][approach-datetime-addition].

+### Approach: The `calendar` module

+It is possible to use `calendar.isleap(year)` from the standard library, which solves this exact problem.

+This is self-defeating in an Exercism practice exercise, intended to explore ways to use booleans.
+In a wider context, anyone testing for leap years may already be using `calendar` or related modules, and it it good to know what library functions are available.

 ## Which approach to use?

 - The chain of boolean expressions should be the most efficient, as it proceeds from the most likely to least likely conditions.